Open Competition

 The ESRC will only fund the Home Fee, which means that the difference between the home and international fee must be found elsewhere, such as:

-• the applicant’s department,
+• The applicant’s department,

-• the applicant’s host institution,
+• The applicant’s host institution,

-• or another source such as self-funding.
+• Or another source such as self-funding.

 LISS DTP institutions will fund the difference between the home and international fee for a limited number of international students and at this stage we cannot guarantee that every international student offered a LISS DTP studentship will receive this funding as part of their studentship.